Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-06-16-containers-from-scratch.md

 ```

 - Next, we have another function, `parent()`.
 This function does the following:
-    - It runs `/proc/self/exe` which is a special file containing an in-memory image of the current executable.
+    - In the first line, it runs `/proc/self/exe` which is a special file containing an in-memory image of the current executable.
 In other words, it re-run itself, but passing child as the first argument
-    - Then it adds `UTS`, `PID`, and `MNT` namespaces to the container.
+    - In the second line, it adds `UTS`, `PID`, and `MNT` namespaces to the container.
-    - Rest, set of `Stdin | Stdout | Stderr` commands are to display the results.
+    - Rest, set of `Stdin | Stdout | Stderr` commands are to display the results in the terminal.
-    - And finally it does the caretaking for error handling.
+    - And finally in the end, it does the caretaking for error handling.

 ```go
 func parent() {